CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 By the end of this class, you should be able to:

 - Use `console.log()` to print information to the console
-- List and describe the different primitive data types in JS
 - Use `typeof` to find the type of a variable
 - Assign data to variables using `let` and `const`
 - What are expressions and statements (and what's the difference)?